 \section{Abstract}

-We consider the problem of performing prediction when observed values are at their highest levels.
-We construct an inner product space of nonnegative random variables from transformed-linear combinations of independent regularly varying random variables.
-Under a reasonable modeling assumption, the matrix of inner products corresponds to the tail pairwise dependence matrix, which summarizes tail dependence.
-The projection theorem yields the optimal transformed-linear predictor, which has the same form as the best linear unbiased predictor in non-extreme prediction.
-We also construct prediction intervals based on the geometry of regular variation.
-We show that these intervals have good coverage in a simulation study as well as in two applications: prediction of high pollution levels, and prediction of large financial losses.
+We address the problem of prediction for extreme observations by proposing an extremal linear prediction method.
+We construct an inner product space of nonnegative random variables derived from transformed-linear combinations of independent regularly varying random variables.
+Under a reasonable modeling assumption, the matrix of inner products corresponds to the tail pairwise dependence matrix, which can be easily estimated.
+We derive the optimal transformed-linear predictor via the projection theorem, which yields a predictor with the same form as the best linear unbiased predictor in non-extreme settings.
+We quantify uncertainty for prediction errors by constructing prediction intervals based on the geometry of regular variation.
+We demonstrate the effectiveness of our method through a simulation study and its applications to predicting high pollution levels, and extreme precipitation.

-{\it Keywords: }Multivariate Regular Variation, Projection Theorem, Tail Pairwise Dependence Matrix, Air Pollution, Financial Risk
+{\it Keywords:} Multivariate Regular Variation, Projection Theorem, Tail Pairwise Dependence Matrix, Air Pollution, Financial Risk